-L. Cooperative Education Coordinators
+N. Cooperative Education Coordinators

-- 1. Cooperative Education Coordinators will work 180 days over the full academic year, said days to be arranged by the Dean in consultation with the faculty member.
+- 1. Cooperative Education Coordinators will work 180 days over the full academic year, said days to be arranged by the Dean in consultation with the faculty member. - a.
+Responsibilities during these workdays may include (but are not limited to) advising/assisting students (individually and/or in groups) with preparing for co-op assignments, serving as a liaison between students and employers, conferring with students and employers at co-op sites, developing new co-op sites, ensuring completion of documentation requirements by students and employers, and other faculty responsibilities. - b.
 Workdays may be assigned between semesters, and time off provided during semesters.
-Days off and work schedules will be arranged in conjunction with, and approved by, the dean and will include a minimum of two consecutive weeks off if requested by the member of the bargaining unit. - 2.
-Maximum annual co-op registrants as counted on the 14th day of each semester in the two (2) semesters with the highest number of registrants, shall be 188.
+Days off and work schedules will be arranged in conjunction with, and approved by, the dean and will include a minimum of two consecutive weeks off if requested by the member of the bargaining unit.

+- 2. Maximum annual co-op registrants as counted on the 14th day of each semester in the two (2) semesters with the highest number of registrants, shall be 188.
 Registrants during flexibly-scheduled terms shall be added to each semester's count.
 Overload shall be paid for all co-op registrants over 150 based on the two semesters with the highest number of registrants at the rate of .33 workload units per registrant. - 3.
 By mutual consent, a faculty member and the College may agree that a faculty member will work as a cooperative education coordinator for an additional thirty (30) days during the academic year.
 For a faculty member who works the additional 30 days, the faculty member and his or her dean shall, by July 1, identify and agree upon 30 additional work days.
 For those 30 days, the faculty member will be paid at the rate of six (6) overload units.
 For each registrant above 150 in the semester with the smallest number of registrants, the coordinator shall be paid at the rate of .33 workload units per registrant. - 4.
 For coordinators who are assigned instructional or program chair duties, the annual two-semester co-op registrant maximum load of 188 and the overload minimum requirement of 150 shall be reduced by a percentage equal to the number of annual instructional, program chair, or other units divided by thirty-six (36).